On this page:

 "Off-label," or "extra-label," means veterinarians can legally prescribe human drugs to animals for uses not listed on the label, or for other species or at different dosage levels from those listed on the label.
 But because dogs may react unpredictably to human drugs, says Stohlman, it's beneficial to have treatments available that have been studied in dogs and approved specifically for them.

 "Treating Cushing's is a balancing act," Stohlman says.
-"But dogs with the disease can live a good life if they are monitored closely by a veterinarian and the owner is diligent about bringing the dog in for blood work and giving the medication as directed."
+"But dogs with the disease can live a good life if they are monitored closely by a veterinarian and the owner is diligent about bringing the dog in for blood work and checkups, watching for side effects and giving the medication as directed."

 This article appears on FDA's Consumer Update page, which features the latest on all FDA-regulated products.